marwan-belgueddab/homelab/ansible_proxmox_management/roles/pve_update_hosts/README.md

-# update_hosts
+# pve_update_hosts

-This role updates all packages on the target hosts.
+This role updates all packages on the target proxmox hosts.

 ## Purpose

-This role ensures that your system packages are up-to-date, enhancing security and providing the latest software features.
+This role ensures that your proxmox hosts are up-to-date, enhancing security and providing the latest software features.

 ## Tasks Performed

-1. Updates all installed packages to their latest versions.
+1. Upgrade all installed packages to their latest versions.
-2. Removes any packages that are no longer needed and purges their configuration files.
-3. Cleans the apt cache.

 ## Variables
 This role uses no specific variables.
 However, it depends on the system's package manager.